top of page

 Beef

-• Seasonal meat plant maintenance now completed.
+• Seasonal maintenance at meat plants has now been completed.

 Lamb